JLuc/scribus-project-manager/README.md

 * sla_icon : adds specific icon on SLA file(s) for nautilus view
 * clean_icon : removes user-added icon on file or folder

+## Configuration data

+Configuration is : page sizes, bleeds, marks, color profiles, etc

+As for now, the configuration values are set inside slacheck script file.
+You have to edit this file so as to adapt the values to your project's standard.
+Doing this requires editing a correct SLA that fit your standards, and look for the values there so as to set them as the "standard" goal for your project.

 ## todo / could be done

 * automatically updates start page-numbers for all documents in project